fdavidcl/dcme/README.md

 ### Measures of Overlap of Individual Feature Values
 - `F1`: Fisher's Discriminant Ratio
 - `F2`: Volume of Overlap Region
+- `F3`: Maximum Individual Feature Efficiency

-Unfortunately the `F1` and `F2` measures are implemented only for binary data sets.
-General versions will be made available soon.
+Unfortunately these measures are implemented only for binary data sets.

 ### Measures of Separability of Classes
 - `N2`: Ratio of Average Intra/Inter Class 1-NN Distance